humdrum-tools/humdrum-documentation/guide/ch18/index.md

 A second tandem interpretation (`*RT:`) specifies the relative tuning as well as the number and arrangement of strings.
-Some instruments pair strings together in close physical proximity so that two strings are treated by the performer as a single virtual \"string.\" Such paired strings are referred to as *courses.* For example, the 12-string guitar is constructed using 6 courses, and is played much like a 6-string guitar \-- except that two strings sound together, rather than a single
+Some instruments pair strings together in close physical proximity so that two strings are treated by the performer as a single virtual "string."
+Such paired strings are referred to as *courses.* For example, the 12-string guitar is constructed using 6 courses, and is played much like a 6-string guitar \-- except that two strings sound together, rather than a single